JinwookRhyu/Automated-Outlier-Detection-and-Estimation-of-Missing-Data/README.md

 8. `main_validation`: The main code used in the [Section 4.
 Validation].

 # `Codes_MATLAB` folder
-The MALTAB version of this software, which is around 5-10 times faster than Python version, is located in `Codes_MATLAB` folder.
+The MATLAB version of this software, which is around 5-10 times faster than Python version, is located in `Codes_MATLAB` folder.

 Reference for AddMissingness software: Severson, K.A., Molaro, M.C., and Braatz, R.D.
 Methods for applying principal component analysis to process datasets wiht missing values.
 Processes 2017, 5(3), 38. [http://web.mit.edu/braatzgroup/links.html]